caspervg/rlge/README.md

 ### Snake Game

-The Snake example demonstrates a more complete setup with game logic, scenes, and a game‑over flow.
+The Snake example demonstrates a more complete setup with game logic, audio, the event bus, two scenes, and a game‑over flow.

 - Executable: `rlge_snake`
 - Input:
   - `W` / `A` / `S` / `D` – move the snake (left/right/up/down)
   - `Enter` – restart from the Game Over screen

----

 ## Using RLGE in your own game (overview)